malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 The investigation of liquids resistant to crystallisation necessitates simulations over long time scales to fully characterise this behaviour.
-Additionally, as described in @sec:computational_tractibility the size of the simulation needs to be large enough to avoid the impact of finite size effects, with 500 particles recommended as the lower limit. [@Kikugawa2015;@Moultos2016;@Maginn2018]
+Additionally, as described in @sec:computational_tractability the size of the simulation needs to be large enough to avoid the impact of finite size effects, with 500 particles recommended as the lower limit. [@Kikugawa2015;@Moultos2016;@Maginn2018]